Oatmeal Raisinet Cookies

 Instructions

-• In a medium size bowl with a hand mixer, or a stand mixer with the paddle attachment, cream together the butter and both sugars until smooth.
-Add the eggs and beat on high until combined.
-Scrape sides and bottom of bowl as needed.
-Add the vanilla and molasses and beat on high again until completely combined.
-Scrape again if needed.
-Set aside.
+• In a large bowl with a hand mixer, or a stand mixer fitted with the paddle attachment, cream together the butter and both sugars until light and fluffy, about 2-3 minutes.
+Add the egg and beat on high until combined.
+Add the vanilla and molasses and beat on high again until completely combined, scraping down the sides and bottom of the bowl as needed.

-• Bake for 10-12 minutes or until edges just begin to brown.
-Remove from oven and allow to sit on baking sheet for at least 3 minutes.
-Cookies will look underdone, and will “set” as they cool on baking sheets.
-Cookies will last covered at room temperature up to 5 days.
+• Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), drop scoops2 of dough onto the baking sheet.
+Bake cookies for 8-10 minutes or until edges are just set.
+Remove from oven and allow to rest on baking sheet for at least 10 minutes.
+Cookies will look underdone, and will "set" as they cool on baking sheets.
+Store cookies covered tightly at room temperature up to 5 days.
 Baked cookies freeze well, as does unbaked rolled dough (up to 2 months).
+Do not thaw and add an extra minute to baking time.

 Notes